 - What can you do tomorrow to bring good in the state into your life and feel better?
 What defenses do you have against depression?

-- What might the meaning be of starting with a specific or concrete event to explore your contemplation, your anger, yourself, and ultimately your values?
+- What might the meaning be of starting with a specific or concrete event to explore your contemplation, anger, yourself, and ultimately your values?

 - How do you feel about your journey on this one section right now?

-- What questions were not being asked that are worth exploring further now?
+- What were questions not being asked that are worth exploring further now?